jona1115/SPEX-128/README.md

 ./svunit_run.sh # This script is just cool, use it instead of manually
 ```
 ### Test Driven Development (TDD)
 I want to dedicate this section to describing my testing/developing philosophy.
 I use TDD, it works, and in my opinion, creates a positive feedback loop of self-documenting, and self-testing code.
 Not to mention easier to CI.
 So when you are reading the code, maybe take time to also look over the test.
-The code are derived by the test, not the other way around.
+This is because the code is derived by the tests, not the other way around.

 # Installation of Tools